nataliemcmann/redux-feedback-loop/README.md

 *add screenshot -admin

+## Technologies
+-Javascript -CSS -HTML

+## Acknowledgement
+Thanks to Prime Digital Academy who equipped me with the skills to make this application a reality.

 ## General Plan

 If you're interested in how I built this app in a two-day sprint, read on!